ManuGithubSteam/LinJarK/README.md

 ====
 - Add missing words to the German open source language model.
 - Write the scripts for the backend functions.
-- Write Scenarios for Simon to use the backend-scripts and the model.
+- Write Scenarios for Simon in German to use the backend-scripts and the model.
 - Raise awareness of free, open source GERMAN speech recognition.

 - Further down the line, write a conkyrc script to implement "Rainmeter" like functionality for the Linux deskop.